learningeconomy/admin-dashboard/README.md

 - **Environment Setup**:
     - A sample environment file is provided as `.env.sample`.
     - Copy `.env.sample` to `.env` and replace the dummy values with actual values for your setup.
+        - `MONGODB_URI`: URI for connecting to MongoDB.
+[See here for more information](https://www.mongodb.com/docs/manual/installation/)
+        - `PAYLOAD_SECRET`: A secret value to use when signing JWTs for authentication into the dashboard.
+You may use anything here, but please change it from the default and keep it safe!
+        - `COORDINATOR_URL`: If running locally, the sample value of `http://localhost:4005` will be correct.
+Otherwise, this will be the URL of the DCC Workflow Coordinator Service!
+        - `TENANT_NAME`: The tenant name used to sign credentials.
+This will need to match what you set up in the DCC Services!
+        - `STATUS_URL`: If running locally, the sample value of `http://localhost:4008` will be correct.
+Otherwise, this will be the URL of the DCC Credential Status Service!
+        - `SMTP_HOST`: The SMTP host to use for sending emails
+        - `SMTP_USER`: The SMTP user to use for sending emails
+        - `SMTP_PASS`: The SMTP password to use for sending emails

 ### DCC Services